omunozsanchezdeloitte/Capstone---LPod-3/README.md

 * How we visualized the data.

 These steps allowed us to confidently arrive at 3 strong business reccomendations for our client, **Computing Vision**

+We used two datasets:
+1. IMDB located in `/zippedData/im.db`
+2. Budget's dataset located in `/zippedData/tn.movie_budgets.csv.gz`

 ## Importing Required Libraries and Using Sqlite3 to Connect to the Database